ejarzo/itp-blog/content/blog/intro-to-fab-tangrams/index.md

 ## First Iteration

-I used the miter saw to cut the frame into equal segments.
-At first I measured the rod each cut -- later I used a piece of wood as a buttress which lead to much more consistent lengths.
+I started with the frame.
+I used the miter saw to cut square wood into equal segments.
+At first I measured the rod each cut -- later I used a piece of wood as a buttress helped create much more consistent lengths.

 ![Cutting the frame using the miter saw](./cutting-the-frame.png) _Cutting the frame using the miter saw_